Single payer only campaign issue

 But, perhaps Vermonters are starting to have doubts.
 The single payer political action committee, Vermont Leads, has found only 10 candidates out of the 34 contestants to endorse in the 2014 legislative primary races.

 (Full Disclosure: If I were running for reelection, I assume I would have passed the test and gotten an endorsement, too, because I voted for Act 48.)
 Voters now have seen how poorly the State has performed in its first attempt at health care reform, and they are rightfully more cautious about supporting something that has yet to be described.
 Blind support of a program that has no clear definition is like agreeing to buy a new car before you know how many miles it gets to the gallon, what it costs, or what the monthly payments will be.
 The design and implementation of Vermont's health care exchange has been a disaster, and no one disputes that.
+As a legislator who voted for the bills that created our exchange, I am culpable on some level for this failure, because the legislature didn't insist on more safeguards and checkpoints on the rollout.
+Single payer legislation must be much more carefully crafted and robust, and no one should agree to buy this thing until they know what it is.
+We know we want a new car, but we need to see the sticker.

 The question for voters should be: do we want candidates who will insist on what was promised, or should they act like lemmings marching to the sea?
 What if the single payer system does not provide universal access to health care?
 What if it rations the quality or quantity of health care?
 What if it is more expensive than our current cost?
 Do we want candidates to vote for single payer regardless of access, quality, or cost?
 This seems to be the real issue.